 A Select SQL Statement is normally generated from tables and views.
-However, stored procedures that return a dataset are also a potential source.
+However, stored procedures that return a dataset are also potential source.
 Hence the tab available for a list of suitable stored procedures.

 SynEdit with SQL syntax highlighting is used to edit the statement.
-A toolbar and a right click popup menu are also included for common operations including manually initiated wrap on SQL token boundaries in order to display the entire text in the width of the current window.
+A toolbar is also included for common operations including manually initiated wrap on SQL token boundaries in order to display the entire text in the width of the current window.